 - Deploy a proof-of-concept for a first-party-user-data exchange that would be privacy-by-design.

 Long term, we want ITEGA-certified networks to support single sign-on, sharing of value (payments for content, advertising, etc.) and site access control through sharing of user permissions and attributes.
-And we intend that the network’s rules and protocols (probably open source), will be controlled and governed by this non-profit, non-governmental organization.
+And we intend that network-type rules and protocols (probably open source), will be controlled and governed by this non-profit, non-governmental organization.